panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 const moduleVersion2 = await import(getPath('v2.0'));
 ```

 Because the `import(path)` returns a promise, it fits great with the `async/await` syntax.
-For example, lets load a module inside of an asynchornous function:
+For example, let's load a module inside of an asynchronous function:

 ```javascript{1}
 async function loadMyModule() {